Authored by the expert who managed and guided the team behind the Portugal Property Pack

 Does a property price drop look likely in Lisbon as of 2026?

-The single macro factor that would most increase the odds of a price drop in Lisbon is a sharp rise in unemployment or a deep eurozone recession, because either would reduce buyer demand and force some owners to sell.
+The macro factor that would most increase the chance of a Lisbon price drop is a renewed rise in mortgage rates, because local buyers are already stretched by high prices and monthly payments.

 Finally, please note that we cover the price trends for next year in our pack about the property market in Lisbon.